Original Issuance Date: October 5, 2015

-This policy applies to all University sponsored lodging for employees, students, contractors, invited guests, other non-employees.
+This policy applies to all UW System sponsored lodging for employees, students, contractors, invited guests, other non-employees.

-This policy has been issued under the authority of the Board of Regents as it relates to the governance of university travel and expense policies created under Wis.
-Stat. s.
-36.11(56).
+This policy has been issued under the authority of the UW System Board of Regents as it relates to the governance of university travel and expense policies created under s.
+36.11(56), Wis.
+Stats.
 The Board of Regents delegated authority for management and operation of the travel program to the UW System President in Regent Policy Document 21-5, University Travel Policies.

 6. Policy Statement

 This policy and any related procedures apply to all individuals, including employees, students, consultants, contractors, and other non-employees, traveling on behalf of the UW System and requesting payment or reimbursement of lodging.

 The UW System will pay or reimburse actual lodging costs, within the stated maximum rates for the location, when the business trip requires an overnight stay.
 The UW System will not pay lodging costs when a traveler is within 50 miles of their home or headquarter city unless the travel is for a multi-day event with an evening program, meeting, or other business related activity that makes returning to the employee’s home each evening impractical.

 B. Maximum Lodging Rates